Healthy Rhubarb Popsicles For a Thirst-Quenching Dessert

 Creamy rhubarb Popsicles are a healthy, frozen dessert that helps you beat the heat.
-They are low in sugar, dairy free, and full of fiber and good fats.
+They are low in sugar, dairy-free, and full of fibre and good fats.
 Make some in about 15 minutes, including the time it takes to cut up the rhubarb.
 Enjoy!

 Many years I just put all our rhubarb in the freezer, “until I have time” to work with it.
 Rhubarb is super easy to freeze.
 You don’t even need to blanch it.
 Just wash it, slice it and put it in bags or containers.
 Freeze it.
 When you are ready to add it to a recipe, you don’t even have to thaw it.
 Use it frozen and proceed with your recipe.

 This rhubarb Popsicle recipe uses fresh rhubarb stalks from the garden, in season.
 But if you, like me, already have several bags of frozen rhubarb in your freezer, you can use 3 1/2 cups of frozen rhubarb instead of the raw rhubarb this recipe calls for.